Need a contract for your business? Wondering if you can get paid for work done without a contract? Are oral agreements enforceable?

 The first phase of contract drafting is to include all of the information that is specific to the transaction at hand.
 This can be comprised of:

 The second phase of contract drafting is putting the boilerplate provisions into the contract.
-These are contract clauses that are in every contract and are commonly referred to as the “fine print.”
+These are contract clauses that are in almost every contract and are commonly referred to as the “fine print.”
 These types of clauses can include:

 Most contracts can take either written or oral form.
 But, relying on an oral or “handshake” agreement can present numerous problems if a contract dispute arises.

-The simple answer is no, a contract does not have to be in writing.
+The simple answer is no, a contract does not usually have to be in writing.
 The better answer is “it should be.”

 Outside of the Statute of Frauds (discussed below), there is no requirement that a contract has to be in writing.
 But just because the law doesn’t generally require written contracts doesn’t mean it’s not a good idea or an even better business practice.
 However, oral contracts continue to exist because people often don’t have time to create a written contract, or they feel a written contract is unnecessary for their situation.